Theory of Coulomb blockaded transport in realistic Majorana nanowires: Nanowire Hamiltonians

 \subsection{Tunneling rate from the density matrix}

-From Eq.\eqref{tunnel_Gamma} and \eqref{tunnel_Lambda}, the tunneling rate can be expressed as the square of wave function coefficients, based on Eq.\eqref{quasi_create} and \eqref{quasi_annihilation}.
-So the expression in Eq.\eqref{tunnel_Gamma} and \eqref{tunnel_Lambda} is technically $\left|\langle\psi_{\epsilon_p}^e|x\rangle\right|^2$ and $\left|\langle\psi_{\epsilon_p}^h|x\rangle\right|^2$, respectively.
+From Eqs. \eqref{tunnel_Gamma} and \eqref{tunnel_Lambda}, the tunneling rate can be expressed as the square of wave function coefficients, based on Eqs. \eqref{quasi_create} and \eqref{quasi_annihilation}.
+So, the expression in Eq.\eqref{tunnel_Gamma} and \eqref{tunnel_Lambda} is technically $\left|\langle\psi_{\epsilon_p}^e|x\rangle\right|^2$ and $\left|\langle\psi_{\epsilon_p}^h|x\rangle\right|^2$, respectively.
 Note that $\psi_{\epsilon_p}^e$ ($\psi_{\epsilon_p}^h$) is the electron (hole)-part of wave function with eigen-energy $\epsilon_p$.
-Our first trial to calculate the tunneling rates of the SC states (above SC gap) and metallic states (above SC collapses) would be to use the local/total density of states (LDOS/DOS).
-See Appendix Sec.~\ref{sec:levelA_6} for more details.
+Our first trial to calculate the tunneling rates of the SC states (above SC gap) and metallic states (above SC collapses) would be to use the local and total density of states (LDOS/DOS).
+See Appendix~\ref{sec:levelA_6} for more details.
 However, this approach does not fit in when the degeneracy happens, which is a common situation in our system.
-Therefore, we have to switch to use the density matrix approach to find the degeneracy and the degenerate wave-functions for the tunneling rates.
+Therefore, we have to switch to use the density matrix approach to find the degeneracy and the degenerate wave functions for the tunneling rates.